Terese678/LearnWeb3-Stacks-Course-2-Amm-project/README.md

 - **Add Liquidity**: Liquidity providers earn fees from every trade.
 - **Token Swapping**: Trade one token for another.
 - **Remove Liquidity**: take your tokens back anytime you want.
-- **Fee Collectiont**: Earn small fees from every trade in your pools.
+- **Fee Collection**: Earn small fees from every trade in your pools.

 ## Key Features